The longevity lifestyle is a way of approaching life that sees health-improvement as an enjoyable and worthwhile endeavor.

 - on a scale of 1-to-10, how do you typically feel when you wake up each morning – “10” being enthusiastic and clear-headed, “1” being groggy with a food hangover?

-- on a scale of 1-to-10, how do you feel in this exact moment – “10” feeling lean, flexible, energized and strong, “1” feeling bloated and “blah?”
+- on a scale of 1-to-10, how do you feel at this exact moment – “10” feeling lean, flexible, energized and strong, “1” feeling bloated and “blah?”

 - if you were to lift up your shirt and look at your abs right now, would you see definition of your abdominal muscles showing under the skin of your belly?